+Several other managed care organizations (MCOs), including Blue Cross (HMO product) and Humana, remain within the class, as do the MCOs' self-insured customers.
+The current fact discovery deadline is November 30, 2015, and the District Court has indicated expert discovery will run through the second half of 2016.
+A final resolution of the matter is not expected until the end of calendar year 2016 at the earliest.
 The Corporation has denied all allegations within the plaintiffs' complaints and intends to pursue its rights in defense of the claims.
 The Corporation is unable to predict the ultimate outcomes, including liability, if any, in this litigation; however, such liabilities could be material.

-On June 14, 2012, the state of Illinois enacted Illinois Public Act 97-0688, which includes provisions governing property and sales tax exemptions for Illinois non-profit hospitals.
-Based on initial interpretations and estimates, the Corporation believes that community benefits provided by each of its hospitals will exceed their respective tax assessments and, therefore, no property tax will be due for the tax years 2012, 2013, or 2014.
-On January 9, 2014, the Illinois Department of Revenue notified the Corporation that the Corporation's sales tax exemption was renewed under Illinois Public Act 97-0688.
+On June 14, 2012, the state of Illinois enacted Illinois Public Act 97-0688, which includes provisions governing property and sales tax exemptions for Illinois nonprofit hospitals.
+Based on initial interpretations and estimates, the Corporation believes that community benefits provided by each of its hospitals will exceed their respective tax assessments and, therefore, no property tax will be due for the tax years 2012, 2013, 2014, or 2015.
+On January 9, 2014, the Illinois Department of Revenue (IDOR) notified the Corporation that the Corporation's sales tax exemption was renewed under Illinois Public Act 97-0688.